 A. Yes,… if you know that you have unconfessed sin.
 We should never receive the Bread of Life, Jesus, in an unworthy manner (1 Cor 11:27).
 Being forgiven/free of sin is very important prior to receiving our Lord at Communion.

 In the Old Catholic Church, there are three (3) simple and effective ways to confess your sins and receive the Lord’s forgiveness,… either one will work just fine:

 - Personally,… with a repentant heart and a firm purpose of amendment, confess your sins directly to God wherever you are (sooner is always better than later).

 - In Community,… (together with others),… quietly confess your sins to God at Mass during the General Confession Prayer (the Penitential Rite), prior to Communion.

 - Privately,… confess your sins to a priest (in the privacy of a confessional) prior to the start of Mass.
 Some people find this method helpful as it allows them to “hear“… from the priest,… that God has forgiven their sins.
 This traditional method of confession is always offered and available,… but never demanded or required.

-Whichever method of confession you prefer, it is important to remember that God,… and only God,… is the one who forgives you of any sin.
+Whichever method of confession you prefer, it is important to remember that in the Old Catholic Church, we believe it is God,… and only God,… who forgives you of any sin.
 The priest is merely a sign of God’s merciful love and one of the instruments He uses to compassionately lead all people to healing and a greater love for each other.
 At no time does the priest act “In Persona Christi” (in the person of Christ or as another Christ) as is done in the Roman Catholic tradition.